TristenYim/DesktopConfig/home-manager/resources/imperative-notes.md

 # Imperative List:
  - Install Nix.
 This should be self-evident.
 See https://nixos.org
  - Initially install Home Manager.
 This can be done declaratively in NixOS, but not with Nix.
 However, Home Manager can declaratively manage itself __after__ install.
 See https://nix-community.github.io/home-manager/
- - Manage symlinks for modular themeing for rofi, waybar, and wlogout
  - Install and manage hyprland.
 Currently, installing hyprland using home-manager breaks outside of NixOS